aclaf/flagrant/docs/explanation/grammar.md

 ## Dictionary argument syntax

 Dictionary arguments enable users to pass structured key-value data through the command line.
-This section provides a **summary** of dictionary syntax; see `specs/parser/dictionary-parsing.md` for the comprehensive specification.
+This section provides a **summary** of dictionary syntax; see the [dictionary parsing specification](dictionary-parsing.md) for comprehensive details.

 ### Flat dictionary syntax